-In 2021-2022, the Eye and Ear workforce comprised approximately 965 staff.
-We recruited and onboarded approximately 195 new staff, all of whom participated in an orientation program.
-Our employee separation rate (the percentage of employees who left) was 13.9 per cent.
+In 2022-2023, the Eye and Ear workforce comprised of 1050 staff.
+We recruited and onboarded 274 new staff, all of whom participated in an orientation program.
+Our employee separation rate (the percentage of employees who left) was 11.9 per cent.
 A supportive and informative onboarding process is imperative for new employees to position themselves for success and ensure they understand their environment and relevant systems and processes to effectively contribute to the organisation.
-This process is face to face and also complemented with online courses to provide a more flexible general orientation.
+Our onboarding process is delivered via a blend of online courses and face to face, to provide a more flexible general orientation.

-Pre-employment credentialing
+Pre-employment credentialling

-The organisation has thorough credentialing and preemployment verification checks to ensure staff are qualified to deliver safe patient care.
+The organisation has thorough credentialling and pre-employment verification checks to ensure staff are qualified to deliver safe patient care.
 Most clinical staff are required to hold and maintain current registration with the relevant National Board in conjunction with the Australian Health Practitioner Regulation Agency (AHPRA) or equivalent.
-All staff are required to be vaccinated unless medically exempt, maintain a satisfactory Criminal Record Check and relevant staff are required to hold a valid Working with Children Check.
+All staff are required to be vaccinated unless medically exempt, maintain a satisfactory

+Criminal Record Check and relevant staff are required to hold a valid Working with Children Check.